digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

  - *./src/actions/createActions* contains the actions definitions
  - *./src/actions/createStore* creates the redux store as needed

+There are other files which are necessary to the example but not directly referenced by the framework, being:

+ - *./src/services/reduxService* contains the reduction logic
+ - *./src/pages/index.js* the view

 **Actions**

 The createActions file contains the following definition:

     import {